Amourspirit/grunt-build-include/doc/pagesmd/Docs/GruntFile/Options/breakstring/width/Readme.md

 ## Width

-An integer representing the number of chars to break string.
+`width: 100` An integer representing the number of chars to break string.
+If Width is omitted then width will default to a value of `80`.

 [[include:GruntOptions/override/example01.md]]